I was artist-in-residence at Westmeads Community Infants School in Whitstable, Kent for the Summer term of 2021.

 Our Rainbow engaged 180 school children, 25 teachers and staff.
 Bespoke videos created for remote learning reached every family in the school community.

-Our Rainbow has been submitted to Animate Arts, Art Builders Recipe of Happiness competition.
+Our Rainbow was selected to appear in Animate Arts, Art Builders Recipe Book of Happiness.

 The project was funded by Friends of Westmeads.